Eric Cartman: Creation and design

 A precursor to Cartman first appeared in the first The Spirit of Christmas short, dubbed Jesus vs. Frosty, created by Parker and Stone in 1992 while they were students at the University of Colorado.
 In the short, the character resembling Cartman was named "Kenny", and a variation of the catchphrase "Oh my God, they killed Kenny!" was exclaimed when this character was killed by an evil snowman.
 The character was composed of construction paper cutouts and animated through the use of stop motion.
 When commissioned three years later by friend Brian Graden to create another short as a video Christmas card that he could send to friends, Parker and Stone created another similarly-animated The Spirit of Christmas short, dubbed Jesus vs. Santa.
 In this short, his character first appears as he does in the series, and is given the name "Cartman", while the character of Kenny appears as the character is depicted today and given Cartman's moniker from the previous short.
 Cartman next appeared on August 13, 1997, when South Park debuted on Comedy Central with the episode "Cartman Gets an Anal Probe".

 In keeping with the show's animation style, Cartman is composed of simple geometrical shapes and primary colors.
 He is not offered the same free range of motion associated with hand-drawn characters; his character is mostly shown from one direction, and his movements intentionally jerky.
 Ever since the show's second episode, "Weight Gain 4000" (season one, 1997), Cartman, like all other characters on the show, has been animated with computer software, though he is portrayed to give the impression that the show still utilizes its original technique.

 Cartman is usually depicted wearing winter attire which consists of a red coat, brown pants, yellow gloves/mittens, and a yellow-brimmed turquoise knit cap tapered with a yellow pom-pom.
 He has parted brown hair, and he is seen without his hat more often than the other characters with distinctive headwear.
 As he is overweight, his body is wider and his hands noticeably larger than those of the other children, and his head is more elliptical.
 An additional curved line on his lower face represents a double chin.

 Parker adduced that he came up with the voice of Cartman while he and Stone were in film class, where they would speak in high-pitched childish voices, which was quite irksome to their film teachers.
 They would naturally reproduce these voices in the initial seasons of South Park.
 Although he had originally voiced Cartman without any computer manipulation, Parker now does so by speaking within his normal vocal range with a childlike inflection.
-The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound like that of a fourth grader.
+The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound like that of a 10-year-old.
 Parker says to achieve the effect of Cartman's voice, he simply uses the same technique when voicing Stan while "adding a lot of fat to it".